Archive for November, 2006

 He communicated this by repeatedly jumping on the bed, meowing, and scratching my wife’s face.
 Normally, I would think this was no big deal, except she insisted on giving a running commentary of it to me which interfered with my sleep.

 After a few minutes of this, Pulao got up and closed the door to the bedroom, which was a good idea, but Hank doesn’t quite grasp the closed-door concept.
-He scratched the door, rattled it, and meowed; all much more loudly than you would expect a medium-sized animal to be able to do.
+He scratched the door, rattled it, and meowed; all much more . . .

 One good cliche deserves another